Hoornova/Hoornova/README.md

-im Hoormazd, an infp who is studying computer engineering. a semi programmer who lives with music and loves football, gaming, literature, movies and tech world. a beginner in this universe who loves to learn new things. currently gaining experience in python. i like designing and im interested in software and game development, looking to work on AI,ML projects. happy to be helpful and useful to others. if you want to be in touch with me you can mainly message me on my telegram or discord both with HMZ6411 id.
+im Hoormazd,im studying computer engineering. a semi programmer who lives with music and loves football, gaming, literature, movies and tech world. a beginner in this universe who loves to learn new things. currently gaining experience in python. i like designing and im interested in software and game development, looking to work on AI,ML projects. happy to be helpful and useful to others.